Consulting Behavioral Interview: STAR + 20 Questions (2026)

-Behavioral interviews in consulting carry 20-30% of your total evaluation score and are scored independently from cases — a "no hire" on behavioral results in rejection regardless of case performance.
-At McKinsey, the Personal Experience Interview (PEI) accounts for roughly 30% of your hire recommendation and probes a single story for 10-15 minutes with 5-8 follow-up questions.
-At BCG and Bain, behavioral carries 20-25% weight.
+Behavioral interviews in consulting are scored separately from cases and can meaningfully affect the final hire decision.
+At McKinsey, the Personal Experience Interview (PEI) probes a single story for 10-15 minutes with several follow-up questions.
+At BCG and Bain, fit questions may be shorter or woven into the case, but they still test traits the case cannot: leadership, influence, judgment, and resilience.
 This guide covers the STAR method with timing breakdowns, the 20 most common questions across all four firms, 4 full sample answers, and the firm-specific differences that change how you should prepare.

 How Consulting Firms Weight Behavioral Interviews